radmanplays/Grindcraftle/docs/resources.md

  - image: Link/path to the image that belongs to this resource.
 Can be a link to an image on Google or a path to an image downloaded on your PC.
 To use a path, move the image to the "images" folder in your "Grindcraft-Game-Maker" folder.
 Then, you just change the text to "images/\<name\>.\<file type\>" (for example: images/dirt.png).
    - Images should be about 100 to 300 pixels in size.
  - amount: **optional**.
 Set an amount of the item that you will have when you start the game.
 Useful for testing.
+ - limit: **optional**.
+Set a max amount of the item.
+If you reach that amount, you won't be able to get more of the item.

 ### Important: